Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Sink them in, in a mean way.

-You and I have been mean to each other today.
+You and I've been mean to each other today.

 I love you, Jess.